Resources - wikis and blogs

 Thanks to all our dedicated #LangChat twitter participants who shared great ideas and resources to help encourage and increase student use of target language (TL) in class.
 Thanks especially to the moderator, Elle_Spanish, also known as Elvira Deyamport.
 While the focus of our conversation was TL use in the classroom, it was noted that it is also important to use the TL with students outside of the classroom for all types of interactions. (dlfulton) Calico Spanish: Increase Your Students Usage of Target Language in Class

 Top Spanish Web 2.0 Apps Next in my series on top international Web apps is Spain.
 The previous countries profiled were Germany, Holland, Poland, Korea, United Kingdom and Russia.
 The information in this post comes from two people: Eduardo Perez Orue from the Spanish Virtual Desktop product EyeOS, plus a R/WW reader named Carlos (sorry I didn't get his last name).
-An interesting fact about Spain's web apps is that most sites are presented with multilingual engines.
-Eduardo told me that Spanish Web entrepreneurs think that Spanish-only sites have a limited audience - "only 300 million people or so" (!) - so a lot of them create multilingual apps.

 He pensado un número – A guessing game with numbers in Spanish » Spanish Playground I use this simple game, He pensado un número, to review numbers in Spanish and teach mayor (greater) and menor (less).
 We play in class and I also give it to my students in their list of at-home activities.
 You can play with just two people or in a group.